Iran - Tips

 Azerbaijani revolt crumbled after U.S. and United Nations (UN)

-forced a Soviet withdrawal.
+pressure forced a Soviet withdrawal.

 Iranian forces also suppressed the Kurdish